Total Production: 466

 In total, there were around 735 Aces and 326 Acecas produced.
 The AC Ace was the basis for one of the best-known sports cars of all time, the Shelby Cobra.By Daniel Vaughan | Aug 2009

 The oldest British car manufacturer, AC has continuously produced vehicles since 1901 and the marque carries enormous prestige.
 The AC Aceca, a closed coupe, was unveiled in 1954 in London and only 328 prototypes were ever produced.

 Certain design specifics in the Aceca were taken from the exquisite design work by Pina Farina for the AC Company in the 1940s, these included in the front-end styling.
-The grille was simple, but the curves were perfectly executed along the hood and around the headlights.
-The Aceca had a superbly low weight due to the tubular frame, and aluminum body panels and the aluminum engine block.
-Other weight saving features were in the 16' spoked wheel and nearly perfect weight distribution in the fore/aft which also contributed to the exception handling on loose, dirt tracks.
-The Aceca exhibited its distinctive engineering with the front-wheel disc brakes, articulated rear half-axles, transverse 'de Dion' leaf rear suspension, worm-gear steering, curved windshield, electronic overdrive in 2nd, 3rd and 4th gear The bucket seats were also very well-designed and encased in leather in true 1950's vintage auto style.
+The grille was simple, but the curves were perfectly executed along with the hood and around the headlights.
+The Aceca had a superbly low weight due to the tubular frame, and aluminum body panels, and aluminum engine block.
+Other weight-saving features were in the 16' spoked wheels and nearly perfect weight distribution in the fore/aft which also contributed to the exception handling on loose, dirt tracks.
+The Aceca exhibited its distinctive engineering with the front-wheel disc brakes, articulated rear half-axles, transverse 'de Dion' leaf rear suspension, worm-gear steering, curved windshield, electronic overdrive in 2nd, 3rd, and 4th gear The bucket seats were also very well-designed and encased in leather in true 1950's vintage auto style.